dr-matt-smith/php-symfony-6-book/00_content/part02/chapter07_crud.md

     }
 ```

-NOTE - we will now get ParamConverter errors rather than 404 errors if no record matches ID through ...
+NOTE - we will now get ParamConverter errors/exceptions rather than 404 errors if no record matches ID through ... so need to deal with those in a different way ...

 ## Creating the CRUD controller automatically from the CLI (project `db04`)